Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Introduction

 We close this gap by proposing the Contextualized Argument Appraisal Framework which focuses on the subjective perception of arguments.
 It encompasses \textit{emotion categories}, a dedicated set of \textit{appraisal variables} such as argument familiarity, expected effort, or the consequences on the own goals, and the perceived \textit{convincingness}, all in context of variables of the (perceived) argument sender, the receiver, and the argument text itself.
 The framework therefore is an emotion argument analysis approach under the paradigm of perspectivism \citep{frenda_perspectivist_2025}.

-In this paper, we use the proposed framework and data from the corresponding study to answer the following research questions: \begin{compactitem} \item \textbf{RQ1:} How do discrete emotions and appraisals correlate with argument convincingness? \item \textbf{RQ2:} Which contextual factors shape the emotional response to arguments? \end{compactitem} Next to answering these questions, the main contributions are the novel framework and the associated corpus \contarga, consisting of 4000 individual annotations for 800 arguments\footnote{The data will be made available to the research community under a Creative Commons license.}.
+In this paper, we use the proposed framework and data from the corresponding study to answer the following research questions: \begin{compactitem} \item \textbf{RQ1:} How do discrete emotions and appraisals correlate with argument convincingness? \item \textbf{RQ2:} Which contextual factors shape the emotional response to arguments? \end{compactitem} Next to answering these questions, the main contributions are the novel framework and the associated corpus \contarga, consisting of 4000 individual annotations for 800 arguments\footnote{The data is available under a Creative Commons license here: \url{https://www.uni-bamberg.de/en/nlproc/projects/emcona/}.}.